securityfirst/tent-content/contents_en/information/protecting-files/beginner/secure-devices.md

 ## Secure Storage

-You can store important data that you rarely need to access, like a backp copy, on a hidden, encrypted USB key.
+You can store important data that you rarely need to access, like a backup copy, on a hidden, encrypted USB key.

+(Learn more about this in [Protecting Files Advanced](umbrella://lesson/protecting-files/1).)